-This 3 credit course facilitates student application of supervised clinical practice procedures as required of a speech-language pathology assistant in an educational setting.
+This course will focus on the application of supervised clinical practice procedures as required of a speech-language pathology assistant in an educational setting.
 This practicum course is designed to provide supervised learning experiences and application opportunities of foundation skills essential to working effectively as a speech and language pathology assistant.
 Students are expected to demonstrate Speech Language Pathology Assistant Competencies under the graduated guidance of the course instructor and site Speech Language Pathologist Supervisor.
 Students will examine theoretical concepts, and reflect on and analyze their practicum experiences in-class as they continue to examine their role as speech language services in the school setting.
+(3 credits)

 It is expected that students will interact within the course a minimum of 2 times per week, posting responses to discuss prompts and posting responses to classmates’ posts as well as completing readings and other assignments.

 Incompletes will be worked out on an individual basis and only for very compelling reasons.
 Each Incomplete will be drawn up in a written contract with work and final deadline specified in writing on a form provided by the college.

 - COM 103: Speech Language Pathology Assistant (SLPA) Standards and Practices

 - COM 206: Methods of Intervention for Speech Disorders